 In 2017 I spent eight weeks living in Skopje (solo), as I volunteered as a NICU nurse at the Skopje Children’s Hospital with Project Hope.
 It was a terrifying, yet thrilling adventure.
 At the time of departure, I was still relatively new to travel, especially traveling solo.
 So when I tried to research Skopje or North Macedonia in general, my anxiety was intensified when I found that there wasn’t a ton of information available online.
 The only travel book (at the time) that I found was outdated and most places that were suggested in the book had been closed down.
 So I went in blind.
 And it turns out that “living” in Skopje was one of the best life experiences I’ve had.
 So here’s why you should visit Skopje, and what to expect from this incredible capital city.

 Everything to Know When You Visit Skopje

 Unfortunately, Skopje travel isn’t the easiest.
 Transportation is a challenge around Skopje and throughout North Macedonia in general.
-There are no trains and the bus transportation is subpar…. it is cheap to take a bus, however very unreliable.
-Also no ride sharing platforms such as Uber, Lyft, or Bolt have integrated into the country quite yet.
-On the bright side there are tons of taxi’s around Skopje waiting to pick you up.
+There are no trains and bus transportation is subpar…. it is cheap to take a bus, however very unreliable.
+Also, no ride-sharing platforms such as Uber, Lyft, or Bolt have integrated into the country quite yet.
+On the bright side, there are tons of taxis around Skopje waiting to pick you up.
 Taxi drivers will often times try to rip you off.
 Be aware of this and make sure to negotiate before getting in.
 A ride from the Skopje city center to the airport (approximately 20 mins) should only cost you around 900 Denars.

 Dining + Food